stcucufa/epistrophy/doc/manual.md

 function that returns `x` (_i.e._, `K(x)` ≡ `call(() => x)`).
 This is useful
 for setting the value of a fiber to a known, constant value.

+* `Fiber.rate(x)` sets the rate of the fiber relative to its parent: time flows twice as fast in a fiber with a rate of 2 than it does in its parent;
+twice as slow with a rate of 0.5.
+Rate must be a finite number greater than 0.

 * `Fiber.scale(x)` sets the _time scale_ of the fiber, that is the amount of time in milliseconds of one unit.
 For instant, to specify times in seconds, use `scale(1000)`.
 Scale must be a finite number greater than 0.